Key takeaways

 Why this distinction matters

-The first is buyer-side.
 L&D leaders are being pitched AI-powered course creation tools that conflate generation with design.
 The marketing claim is that the tool produces a finished course.
 What the tool produces is content.
 The course requires the design work the tool doesn’t do, and the buyer ends up either paying twice (for the tool and for the rebuild) or shipping training that doesn’t teach.

 The expertise that AI hasn’t extinguished is design judgment.
 The discipline is shifting toward more time on objectives, audience analysis, learning architecture, and review, and less time on first-draft writing.
 That’s not extinction.
 That’s a promotion.

-We use AI tools daily at Neovation.
+We use AI tools daily at Custom Learning.
 Drafting, variant generation, comparison work, the rewriting tasks that used to consume hours: those have all gotten faster.
 What hasn’t changed is who owns the design.
-Our instructional designers run the front-loading and the review.
-The prompt anatomy and the five-checkpoint review lens are how the team integrates AI without letting it design by accident.
-For the discipline of instructional design itself, our piece on what training to standardize first covers one specific place AI is genuinely useful inside a designed workflow, and our guide to designing a curriculum covers the broader architecture work that sits above it.
+The prompt anatomy and the five-checkpoint review lens are how our instructional designers integrate AI without letting it design by accident.

 Frequently asked questions